CDrummond/music-similarity/docs/OtherConfig.md

 * `maxduration` Only analyse tracks with duration <= this.
 * `excludegenres` List of genres that should be excluded from analysis.
 Any tracks that have a genre from this list will not be analysed.
+* `paths.tmp` When analysing music, this script will create a temporary folder to hold the Essentia JSON output and any split CUE file tracks.
+The path set here needs to be writable.
+If left unset, the default, then it will be set to the system's default temporary folder path.
+This config item is only used for analysis.